truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratingFromCORE.md

    {{< include file="/_includes/NetworkInstallRequirementsSCALE.md" type="page" >}}

 {{< hint warning >}}
-Plugins to not migrate to SCALE.
+Plugins do not migrate to SCALE.
 Save plugin (or jails) configuration information and back up stored data.
 After completing the SCALE migration or installation, add the application using the **Apps** screen.
 If the CORE plugin is not listed as an available application in SCALE, use the **Launch Docker Image** option to add it and import data from the backup into a new SCALE dataset.
 {{< /hint >}}